What is sexual harassment at work?

 - Constructive automatic unfair dismissal – if the individual was an employee and was forced to resign because of a serious and imminent danger faced in the workplace.

 - The above claims in the Tribunal have strict claim submission time limits – that is 3 months, less one day, from the last act of harassment complained of for Equality Act claims, or 3 months less one day from the date of termination of employment for the unfair dismissal claims.

 An individual who has suffered a personal injury at work – that was caused by harassment experienced at work or by the way that the matter is dealt with by the employer – may have a civil court claim for personal injury.
 For personal injury claims, a 3-year limitation period applies, so that claims for personal injury must be submitted within 3 years, less one day of the date when the injury was sustained (or from the date of knowledge of the injury if this is later).

 There may also be civil court claims for negligence made by the victim of the harassment against the employer, or claims made under the Protection from Harassment Act 1997.

-How can we help employees?
+How can our employment team help employees?